buhrmi/buhrmi/README.md

 I'm buhrmi, freelancing web developer specializing in Svelte and Ruby on Rails, available for hire.

-Here's a bunch of open source stuff:
+### Current projects

+- [SmartCoin](https://www.smartcoin.dev), your gateway to financial freedom (currently invite-only).
+- [Arena Wars](https://github.com/buhrmi/arenawars), an open-source reimagination of an old 2004 browser game.

+### Open source

+Here are some open-source tools that I'm using on a daily basis for freelance work, and also to build the projects above.

 - **[ActiveState](https://github.com/buhrmi/activestate)**<br>
   ActiveState augments your ActionCable Channels with superpowers to update Svelte 5 state in real-time.

 - **[Inertia X](https://github.com/buhrmi/inertiax)**<br>
   Inertia X is a drop-in replacement for Inertia's Svelte adapter, adding the `<Frame>` component.
 It makes it easy to create modals, sidebars, etc with Inertia.

-### Current projects

-- [SmartCoin](https://www.smartcoin.dev), your gateway to financial freedom (currently invite-only).
-- [Arena Wars](https://github.com/buhrmi/arenawars), an open-source reimagination of an old 2004 browser game.

 <!--
 Here's a small demo app called [Shitcoin Swap](https://www.shitcoinsociety.com) - an open source alternative to Binance, Coinbase, etc. Currently in development.
 You can even become a shareholder by purchasing some [Revenue Share Tokens](https://www.shitcoinswap.com/$rst).-->